geegatomar/EFraS/README.md

 </br>

 ## VLAN Isolation
 Once the IP addressing of virtual hosts was figured out, the connectivity amongst every pair of host (all substrate and virtual hosts) is inherently present because of how the flow table entries were initially populated.
 This meant that a host of one VNR is able to communicate with a host of another VNR; and this behavior is undesirable.
-This is why we added VLAN logic to provide isolation between VNRs, i.e. hosts of one VNR shall be able to communicate with each other, but not communicate with any other host on the network.
+This is why we added ***VLAN*** logic to provide ***isolation between VNRs***, i.e. hosts of one VNR shall be able to communicate with each other, but not communicate with any other host on the network.

 Virtual LAN (VLAN) is used to logically partition a network.
 For implementing this, VLAN IDs have been used (where every VNR is given a new VLAN ID), and additional entries were added to the flow tables of the switches to confirm isolation between different VLANs.
 Further implementation details can be found here: https://github.com/geegatomar/Official-VNE-SDN-Major-Project/blob/00400218b6b6a36851f6ec02ecd18bf090155340/vne/vnr_mapping.py#L122